rsesek/mailpopbox/docs/install.md

 Gmail will now fetch messages delivered to the server.
 You can send a test message to `install-test@yourdomain.com` and it should be delivered within a few minutes.
+Note that Gmail detects when a newly delivered message is the same as one in the *Sent* folder and it discards it;
-Note that Gmail fetches mail from the POP account periodically via polling, so message delivery can seem slower than normal.
+use a separate email account for this test.
+Gmail also fetches mail from the POP account periodically via polling, so message delivery can seem slower than normal.

 1. Go to **Gmail Settings** > **Accounts and Import**